-- 38. The complainant specifically argues that the HPCC was not an impartial tribunal because the first instance and second instance decisions were rendered by the same panel in the same composition. - 39.
-He refers to Section 2.2 of UNMIK Regulation No. 1999/23, which states that the HPCC "shall initially be composed of one Panel of two international and one local members" (sic).
-According to the complainant, it was clearly not the intention of the legislator that this situation would persist for many years. - 40.
+- 39. The complainant specifically argues that the HPCC was not an impartial tribunal because the first instance and second instance decisions were rendered by the same panel in the same composition. - 40.
+She refers to Section 2.2 of UNMIK Regulation No. 1999/23, which states that the HPCC "shall initially be composed of one Panel of two international and one local members" (sic).
+According to the complainant, it was clearly not the intention of the legislator that this situation would persist for many years. - 41.
 The complainant finds an expression of the intention to establish more than one panel in Section 25.1 of UNMIK Regulation No. 2000/60, which provides that, "[f]ollowing the establishment of two or more Panels of the Commission, any reconsideration of a matter shall be conducted by a different Panel than the one that decided the claim, unless the Chairperson of the Panel appointed to conduct the reconsideration, in consultation with the Chairperson of the Commission, determines that it should be conducted in plenary session".
-He further refers to the Clarification given by the SRSG on 12 April 2001 on UNMIK Regulation No. 2000/60 of 31 October 2000 on Residential Property Claims and the Rules of Procedure and Evidence of the Housing and Property Directorate and the Housing and Property Claims Commission on 12 April 2001, point 21 of which states that "[t]he only appeal from decisions of the HPCC is to another panel or a plenary session of the HPCC, not to the courts". - 41.
-The SRSG replies that, pursuant to Section 2.2 of UNMIK Regulation No. 1999/23, the establishment of a second panel to adjudicate claims, at first or second instance, was not mandatory but at the discretion of the SRSG.
+She further refers to the Clarification given by the SRSG on 12 April 2001 on UNMIK Regulation No. 2000/60 of 31 October 2000 on Residential Property Claims and the Rules of Procedure and Evidence of the Housing and Property Directorate and the Housing and Property Claims Commission on 12 April 2001, point 21 of which states that "[t]he only appeal from decisions of the HPCC is to another panel or a plenary session of the HPCC, not to the courts". - 42.
+The SRSG relies on the explanation provided by the KPA in its letter of 12 September 2008 to argue that, pursuant to Section 2.2 of UNMIK Regulation No. 1999/23, the establishment of a second panel to adjudicate claims, at first or second instance, was not mandatory but at the discretion of the SRSG.
 The workload and available funding were such that a second panel was not warranted.
 Hence, the reconsideration requests were indeed considered by the one existing panel.
 The impartiality of the HPCC was, however, not in jeopardy as the preparation of the cases was done by different lawyers.
 This was sufficient to guarantee a fresh review in all cases.